Algorithmic Justice League

 The Algorithmic Justice League (AJL) is a digital advocacy non-profit organization based in Cambridge, Massachusetts.
-Founded in 2016 by computer scientist Joy Buolamwini, the AJL uses research, artwork, and policy advocacy to increase societal awareness regarding the use of artificial intelligence (AI) in society and the harms and biases that AI can pose to society.
+Founded in 2016 by computer scientist Joy Buolamwini, the AJL combats the harms and biases of AI by amplifying the voices of communities most affected by AI systems and mobilizing advocates, researchers, and industry leaders to build more equitable and accountable algorithms.
 The AJL has engaged in a variety of open online seminars, media appearances, and tech advocacy initiatives to communicate information about bias in AI systems and promote industry and government action to mitigate against the creation and deployment of biased AI systems.
+Most notably, AJL has highlighted racial and gender biases in facial recognition technologies and has advocated for greater transparency and accountability in the datasets used to train these systems.
 In 2021, Fast Company named AJL as one of the 10 most innovative AI companies in the world.

 History

 Buolamwini founded the Algorithmic Justice League in 2016 as a graduate student in the MIT Media Lab.
 While experimenting with facial detection software in her research, she found that the software could not detect her "highly melanated" face until she donned a white mask.
 After this incident, Buolamwini became inspired to found AJL to draw public attention to the existence of bias in artificial intelligence and the threat it can poses to civil rights.
 Early AJL campaigns focused primarily on bias in face recognition software; recent campaigns have dealt more broadly with questions of equitability and accountability in AI, including algorithmic bias, algorithmic decision-making, algorithmic governance, and algorithmic auditing.

 Additionally there is a community of other organizations working towards similar goals, including Data and Society, Data for Black Lives, the Distributed Artificial Intelligence Research Institute (DAIR), and Fight for the Future.